wabernathy96/Giphy-Api/README.md

 # Giphy-Api
-Homework 06_1 - Giphy API
+A page to display gifs based on user input to Giphy API